msrsan/markoblog/menu/chill.md

 layout: page
 title: Chill
 ---
-Here is a list of all the Chill blog posts.
+Here is a list of all the Chill blog posts - fun, food, travel, movies, food, experiences, food.

 <ul class="posts">
   {% for post in site.posts %}